-Your hikes will take you across the Glens, forests, sandy white beaches, high cliffs, quaint seaside resorts and small fishing villages.
-Visit the World Heritage Site and National Nature Reserve of the Giant’s Causeway, the ruins of Dunluce, Dunseverick and Kinbane Castles and if you dare cross the Carrick-a-Rede Rope Bridge.
+Your hikes will take you from the Glens of Antrim to the Giant Causeway.
+Visit the World Heritage Site and National Nature Reserve of the Giant Causeway, the ruins of Dunluce, Dunseverick and Kinbane Castles, and if you dare, cross the Carrick-a-Rede Rope Bridge.

 The Glens of Antrim North of Belfast are genuinely magical and are best discovered on foot walking the Moyle way.
-One of the best-kept tourism secrets in Northern Ireland it’s a magical place.
-It offers varied landscapes and the warmest of welcomes.
-Rich in culture, tradition and history the 9 Glens are the jewels in Ulsters crown.
+One of the best-kept tourism secrets in Northern Ireland offers varied landscapes and the warmest of welcomes.
+Rich in culture, tradition and history, the 9 Glens are the jewels in Ulster's crown.

-The Moyle Way runs for 43km through the heart of the world-famous Glens of Antrim a land of geology, wildlife, history, myths and folklore.
+The Moyle Way runs for 43km through the heart of the world-famous Glens of Antrim, a land of geology, wildlife, history, myths and folklore.
 The Moyle Way is a waymarked route between Glenariff and Ballycastle.
-This walking route winds through scenics Glens and valleys and mountains that are part of the Glens ‘Area of Outstanding Natural Beauty’.
+This walking route winds through scenics Glens and valleys and mountains part of the Glens ‘Area of Outstanding Natural Beauty.

 The journey passes through a great variety of scenery and reaches its high point near the summit of Trostan.
-Highlights include views of Rathlin and the Scottish Islands, Breen Oakwood, unspoilt blanket bog, standing stones, cairns and Glenariff Forest Park.
+Highlights include Rathlin and the Scottish Islands views, Breen Oakwood, unspoilt blanket bog, standing stones, cairns, and Glenariff Forest Park.

 Hiking the Causeway Coastal Route